Glynk/Milo-iOS-SDK/README.md

 ...
 ...

   @IBAction func btnMiloSdkOnClick(_ sender: UIButton) {
         if let vc = MiloSDK.shared.getMainVC() {
             let navVC = UINavigationController.init(rootViewController: vc)
-            self.present(navVC, animated: true, completion: nil)
+            //Always set `Milo MainVc` in  `NavigationController` and use 'present' method, do not use 'push' method, because 'back' action is handled only for 'present'. self.present(navVC, animated: true, completion: nil)
         }
   }